IBM/ibm-cloud-devops/README.md

 # IBM Cloud DevOps

+**Please go to https://wiki.jenkins-ci.org/display/JENKINS/IBM+Cloud+DevOps+Plugin for the latest instructions of this plugin**

+---

 With this Jenkins plugin, You can publish test results to DevOps Insights, add automated quality gates, and track your deployment risk.
 You can also send your Jenkins job notifications to other tools in your toolchain, such as Slack and PagerDuty.
 To help you figure out when code was deployed, the system can add deployment messages to your Git commits and your related Git or JIRA issues.
 You can also view your deployments on the Toolchain Connections page.

 This plugin provides Post-Build Actions and CLIs to support this inteigration.
 DevOps Insights aggregates and analyzes the results from unit tests, functional tests, code-coverage tools, static security code scans and dynamic security code scans to determine whether your code meets predefined policies at gates in your deployment process.
 If your code does not meet or exceed a policy, the deployment is halted, preventing risky changes from being released.
 You can use DevOps Insights as a safety net for your continuous delivery environment, a way to implement and improve quality standards over time, and a data visualization tool to help you understand your project's health.